lilstarhunter/etl_mass_gdp/README.md

 4. Performed a groupby aggregate function to calculate the total number of protests per year per country
 5. Connected jupyter notebook to pgAdmin using SQLAlchemy

-## Part 3: Prepare Postgres database for import
+## Part 3: Prepare Postgres Database for Import and Query
 1. Created a schema to hold the datasets (gdp and mass_protest)
 2. Imported dataset via SQLAlchemy
 3. Conducted final query to get a single dataset containing both the total number of protests per year per country with the %GDP per year per country